Coroner's autopsy on Canadian backpacker points to drowning as cause of death

-The Queensland coroner has found evidence Piper James' death was caused by drowning after the backpacker's body was found on K'gari surrounded by about dingoes
+The Queensland coroner has found evidence Piper James' death was caused by drowning after her body was found surrounded by several dingoes.

-The Coroners Court of Queensland's autopsy on the body of a teenager found dead surrounded by wild dingoes at an iconic Australian tourist spot has found physical evidence consistent with drowning.
+The Coroners Court of Queensland's autopsy on the body of a teenager found dead surrounded by wild dingoes on K'gari has found physical evidence consistent with drowning.

-Canadian backpacker Piper James, 19, was on a holiday of a lifetime on Queensland's K'gari (Fraser Island) when she went for an early morning swim on Monday.
+Canadian backpacker Piper James, 19, was on holiday in Queensland's K'gari when she went for an early morning swim on Monday.
 She never returned.

 Her body was discovered on the shoreline near a popular tourist site, the SS Maheno shipwreck, surrounded by about 10 dingoes, a short time later.